anujkhare/learning-blog-stubs/paper-notes/pointer-networks.md

 	3. Calculate context by a weighted sum over the input hidden states:
 		More important the input token for this output, more it's contribution to the output

-	SOLVES PROBLEM 2 and PROBLEM 3 of LSTMs
+	SOLVES PROBLEM 2 and PROBLEM 3 of LSTMs.
 However, we still need to know the number of classes to classify amongst (PROBLEM 3)

 3. What is attention doing?
 	1. Gives the highest weight to the input token which is most important for this output token